DustinHendrickson/mod-city-siege/README.md

    Players in range (or server-wide if AnnounceRadius = 0) are notified with a configurable message (default: color-coded with city name).

 4. **Spawn Phase:**
-   Enemy forces spawn outside the city (150 yards from center) in circular formation:
+   Enemy forces spawn at the configured spawn location (set via SpawnX/Y/Z for each city) in tight circular formation:
-   - Minions: 150 yards (outermost ring)
+   - Minions: 30 yards from spawn point (outermost ring)
-   - Elites: 135 yards (90% radius)
+   - Elites: 21 yards (70% radius from spawn point)
-   - Mini-bosses: 120 yards (80% radius)
+   - Mini-bosses: 15 yards (50% radius from spawn point)
-   - Leaders: 105 yards (70% radius, leading the charge)
+   - Leaders: 10 yards from spawn point (center, leading the formation)

 5. **Cinematic Phase:**
    For the configured delay (default 45 seconds), enemies remain passive and leaders yell RP messages configured in `CitySiege.Yell.LeaderSpawn`.